-Since September 2007, betting and gaming companies have been permitted to advertise across all media, but the introduction of strict content rules have ensured that they can only do so in a socially responsible way.
-The advertising rules place an emphasis on the importance of protecting children and vulnerable persons.
+Since September 2007, betting and gaming companies have been permitted to advertise across all media.
+The Committees of Advertising Practice (CAP) introduced strict content rules at the time to ensure that gambling products are advertised in a socially responsible way.

 Among the key clauses, the rules state that advertisements for gambling must not:

 - portray, condone or encourage gambling behaviour that is socially irresponsible or could lead to financial, social or emotional harm;

 - be likely to be of particular appeal to under 18s, especially by reflecting or being associated with youth culture;

 - suggest that gambling can be a solution to financial concerns, an alternative to employment or a way to achieve financial security;